Colonial Cup (rugby league)

 The Colonial Cup is an international rugby league football challenge match played between the United States Tomahawks and the Canada Wolverines.
-The inaugural match was played in September, 2010 at the Richardson Memorial Stadium at Queen's University in Kingston, Ontario.
-The match was won by the USA Tomahawks 22-16.
+The inaugural match was played in September 2010 at the Richardson Memorial Stadium at Queen's University in Kingston, Ontario.
+The USA Tomahawks won 22–16.

-In 2011, the Colonial Cup was expanded to a 'home and away' series.
-Each team won their home fixture; the USA won the first of the two games 18-2 with Canada securing their first win in the second match with an 18-16 win.
-USA won the series with an overall aggregate score of 34-20.
+In 2011 the Colonial Cup was expanded to a 'home and away' series.
+Each team won their home fixture.
+The U.S. won the first game 18–2 with Canada securing their first win in the second match with an 18–16 victory.
+The U.S. won the series by an aggregate score of 34–20.
 In 2012, the Cup was again contested over 2 games, with the USA Tomahawks winning both games.
-In 2013, the series has been expanded to a best 2 of 3 series.
-In 2014, Canada won their first ever Colonial Cup trophy.
+In 2013 the series expanded to a best 2 of 3 series.
+In 2014 Canada won their first ever Colonial Cup trophy.

 Results

 Note that in a year where each team wins an even number of games, the winner of the cup is decided by aggregate scores.